 Located in the heart of town next to the Zocalo, it’s hard to miss this impressive stone fort and historical landmark.

 Fort San Felipe was built during the Spanish era to defend the town of Bacalar and its people from pirates that frequented the area which in the end deemed successful.

-This beautiful historic fort offers panoramic views left and right of Bacalar Lagoon and right the way across to the Pirates Channel where the famous shipwreck can be spotted.
+This beautiful historic fort offers panoramic views left and right of the lagoon and right the way across to the Pirates Channel where the famous shipwreck can be spotted.

-La Playita is just a few minute’s walk north of the Zocalo and situated in a beautiful setting beneath the trees on the shores of Bacalar Laguna.
+La Playita is just a few minutes walk to the north of the Zocalo and is situated in a beautiful setting beneath the trees on the shores of Bacalar Laguna.